 Mt.
-Horeb Chiropractic Clinics Help Joint Inflammation
+Horeb WI Chiropractic Clinics Help Joint Inflammation

 What Is Joint Inflammation?

 Inflammation is a normal body reaction that’s part of the immune response.
-Sometimes, when there is an injury your body benefits from the subsequent inflammation because it aids in the healing process.
+Sometimes when there is an injury, your body benefits from the subsequent inflammation because it aids in the healing process.
 However, there are times when existing inflammation creates more inflammation, which is not a good situation.

-Arthritis is the most common form of joint inflammation, and most people know someone that has it.
+Arthritis is the most common form of joint inflammation and most people know someone that has it.
 The two main types of arthritis are known as osteoarthritis and rheumatoid arthritis.
-Osteoarthritis refers to wear and tear in the joints due to injury, overuse or normal aging.
+Osteoarthritis refers to wear and tear in the joints due to injury, overuse, or normal aging.
 Rheumatoid arthritis happens when there is a problem with immune system function, causing joint inflammation.

 Foods that Cause Joint Inflammation

 There are certain foods that tend to trigger joint inflammation for many patients.
 If you suffer from joint inflammation, you may be instructed to limit some foods.
-Some of the main culprits include processed sugars, trans fats, refined flour, MSG, gluten and alcohol.
+Some of the main culprits include processed sugars, trans fats, refined flour, MSG, gluten, and alcohol.
 Certain eating plans have shown positive results when it comes to reducing inflammation.

-Chiropractic Care for Inflammation
+Chiropractic Care for Inflammation in Mt.
+Horeb WI

-Our chiropractic team at Gonstead Clinic of Chiropractic regularly uses joint adjustments to ease inflammation and treat the cause of joint pain.
+Our chiropractic team at Gonstead Clinic Of Chiropractic regularly uses joint adjustments to ease inflammation and treat the cause of joint pain.
 Since every patient is different, and every situation is different, treatments are customized so they will have the greatest effect.
 Sometimes, ultrasound therapy or ice treatments will also be part of the overall treatment protocol.

 Reducing pressure on your joints by strengthening the surrounding muscles is another tactic that can help with joint inflammation.
-Movement therapies like yoga, tai chi or Pilates can help to strengthen and lengthen muscles at the same time.
+Movement therapies like yoga, tai chi, or Pilates can help to strengthen and lengthen muscles at the same time.
 This will give the affected joints a break and will reduce pain and swelling caused by overuse.
 The most important step is to book a consultation so your chiropractor can assess the situation and come up with a suitable treatment plan and solution for your joint inflammation.

-At Gonstead Clinic of Chiropractic our team is here to help answer your questions.
+At Gonstead Clinic Of Chiropractic our team is here to help answer your questions.
 Please feel free to contact us today.